jffournel/website/content/authors/admin/_index.md

 email: ""
 ---
 <div style="text-align: justify">
-<br> I am an applied microeconomist with research interests in empirical industrial organization and environmental economics.
-My current job market paper studies the welfare impacts of price discrimination and online sales in the car market.
+<p style="margin-bottom:1cm;"> I am an applied microeconomist with research interests in empirical industrial organization and environmental economics.
+My current job market paper studies the welfare impacts of price discrimination and online sales in the car market. </p>
-<br> I will be on the 2024-2025 job market.
+<p style="margin-bottom:1cm;"> I will be on the 2024-2025 job market. </p>
-You can contact me at <a href="jean-francois.fournel@tse-fr.eu"><u>jean-francois.fournel@tse-fr.eu</u></a>.
+<p style="margin-bottom:1cm;"> You can contact me at <a href="jean-francois.fournel@tse-fr.eu"><u>jean-francois.fournel@tse-fr.eu</u></a>.</p>
 </div>